The Epicurean Worldview

 Pursuing pleasure also means being free from pain and fear.
 The biggest fear that Epicureanism works to avoid is the fear of death.
 Within the Epicurean worldview, death means the dissolution of our atoms into other forms.
 This means that after death there is no sensation.

 While some people might feel anxious about this absence, Epicurus argued that it should be reassuring: we have nothing to fear about death; there is no pain or suffering past the end of our lives.
-Realizing this should lead us to fully enjoying our present happiness.
+Realizing this should lead us to fully enjoy our present happiness.
 When we do not have to worry about pleasing the gods or attaining an afterlife, we can focus on living an ethical and happy life.
+For a deeper dive into Epicurus' principles check out the following article.

 Epicurus, Epicurus’s Morals.
 Translated by John Digby.
 London, 1712. https://catalog.hathitrust.org/Record/001381090